DmitryGubanov/portfolio-backtester/README.md

 ```
 <img src="http://i.imgur.com/5zhQrJv.png" alt="chart" />

 By introducing bonds, we've cut down our risk by ~40% at the cost of ~20% of our gains.
 As a result, the Sharpe and Sortino ratios are both higher.
-From the graphs, we can see our asset allocations have veered away from what we set intially (0.6 and 0.4, check the sample files), so let's rebalance quarterly to maintain our desired ratios.
+From the graphs, we can see our asset allocations have veered away from what we set intially (0.6 and 0.4, check the sample files).

+### Step 3

+Let's rebalance quarterly to maintain our desired ratios.

 ```
 $ python3.5 folio.py --portfolio 10000 --strategy stocks-and-bonds --rebalance q